• Skip to primary navigation

 Provolone is another delicious Southern Italian cheese with a sharp flavor featuring nutty and peppery notes.

-The cheese can be used in various dishes, including pizza or sandwiches, but tastes delightful on its own.
+The cheese can be used in various dishes, including pizza or sandwiches, but it tastes delightful.
 Pair with some sliced soppressata and a glass of Chianti.

 11. Raw, Unpasteurized Cheddar

-Raw cheddar contains more of the amazing benefits that this cheese has to offer, including probiotics.
+Raw cheddar contains more of the amazing benefits this cheese offers, including probiotics.
 It also boasts high amounts of calcium, protein, and healthy fats.

 The mild yet sharp flavors make great additions to various meals.
-Add some raw cheddar cheese topping to your burgers at your next barbecue, as it is sure to be a crowd-pleaser.
+Add some raw cheddar cheese topping to your burgers at your next barbecue, as it will surely be a crowd-pleaser.

 Types of Cheeses That DO NOT Contain Probiotics

 Unfortunately, not all cheese varieties contain probiotics.
-Some brands of cheddar and cottage cheeses, for example, do not contain healthy bacteria.
-It is important to review the labels before buying to ensure the cheese is fermented.
+For example, some brands of cheddar and cottage cheeses do not contain healthy bacteria.
+Reviewing the labels before buying is important to ensure the cheese is fermented.

 While not every type may include probiotics, many kinds of cheese are rich in calcium and essential vitamins.
 So, still enjoy these delectable cheeses on your cheat day!